softwaremill/akka-http-session-faq/README.md

 ### What is it and (when) do I need it?
 A CSRF attack is an attack, which tries to re-use a valid cookie to issue a request on your behalf.
 In short, you login to your bank account.
 A session Cookie is sent back to you.
-Now with every request to the bank's site, the Cookie is send by the browser.
+Now with every request to the bank's site, the Cookie is sent by the browser.
 If you open a new tab in your browser and navigate to a malicious web site you may find a prepared link.
 Clicking on that link will do a POST request to your bank's site.
 Since it is the bank's site, the session Cookie you received from your bank is also sent, hence the request is authorized.